carol8421/k8s-ingress-nginx/README.md

 ## Creating the load balancer and ingress rules

-See examples/README.md for instructions on deploying the NGINX load balancer and associated Ingress rules for NDS Labs
+See the [examples](examples/README.md) for instructions on deploying the NGINX load balancer and associated Ingress rules for NDS Labs